Paper-rich startup employees look for ‘pre-wealth’ help to lock down stock options – TechCrunch

-For Silicon Valley’s potential startup millionaires, compensation packages staked on future promises of wealth are where the action is, but what happens when these employees get laid off or have to leave before an exit?
+For Silicon Valley’s potential startup millionaires, compensation packages staked on future promises of wealth are where the action is.
+But what happens when these employees get laid off or have to leave before an exit?

 When Wouter Witvoet left a startup that he had joined as employee #4, he felt relatively prepared, having set aside $50,000 to exercise his available stock options, only to be informed by HR that he was also liable to pay taxes on said options so he was about $1.8 million short with 90 days to settle up.